saeedsiddik/NBCSI_ForConf/README.md

 # NotebookCodeStyle_ForConf
 This is the code for analyzing Jupyter Notebook Code Style Issues.
 To reproduce the results, you need to clone this project or download the entire project, including the data directory.
-Then run the following notebook files to get the results.
+Then, run the following notebook files to get the results.
 The notebook file entitled `2023_Conf_NB_Code_Style_Analysis.ipynb` contains the code for result analysis.
-Rest threes are for data pre-processing and storing in the database.
+The other three are for data pre-processing and storing in the database.

 ## Notebook Files
 **`2023_Conf_NB_Code_Style_Analysis.ipynb`** - To replicate the results reported in this paper, execute 2023_Conf_NB_Code_Style_Analysis.ipynb.
 It is a notebook file where the markdown cells describe the code sections sequentially.